 Basic Page Sidebar Menu Penn FRC

-The University provides subsidized Emergency Backup Child Care for students and post-doctoral fellows at Penn.
-Emergency backup care is provided in your home or in a child care center during unexpected or emergency situations that would normally prevent you from completing academic work or training.
+The University provides subsidized Emergency Backup Child Care for eligible full-time students enrolled in on-campus programs and to university post-doctoral fellows at Penn.
+Backup care is provided in your home or in a child care center during unexpected or emergency situations that would normally prevent you from completing academic work or training.

 There are hundreds of child care options in the Philadelphia area and many daycare facilities are also preschools.
 The Family Center maintains a list of affiliated and local child care centers and schools.
 Families are encouraged to reach out to centers directly for information about services, enrollment, and tuition, the Family Center does not advise on those matters.